 The best way to get from Krabi town to Tiger cave temple is with a rental motorbike.
 If you’re comfortable enough driving one yourself of course!
 For around 200 Baht per day you can rent a motorbike in Krabi.
 Otherwise you can take the songthaew to the entrance of the Tiger Cave Temple.
 But the songthaew doesn’t go through the gate of the Tiger Cave complex, so you’ll need to walk a short distance to reach the ticket booth and stairs.
 The prices for a songthaew can vary, but it should be about 150 baht from Ao Nang or 50 baht from Krabi town one way.

 You can’t miss this market, or walking street, when visiting Krabi!
 The Krabi Night Market, Krabi Town Walking Street or Thanon Khon Dern in Thai is certainly one of the must things to do in Krabi.
-Experiencing the Krabi Night Market will give you a glimpse of the local southern Thai life and you can discover local artisans and artists accompanied with many amazing food stalls.
+Experiencing the Krabi Night Market will give you a glimpse of the local southern Thai life and will give your taste buds a tickle.
+Local artists accompanied with many amazing food stalls are the perfect ingredients for a night out in Krabi.
 But you have to be in Krabi town during the weekend because the market is only open from Friday to Sunday evening 4 PM 10 PM.

-It is said that there are more than 70 stalls in total on the Krabi market!
-Enough choice and variations in what to eat, drink and snack.
+It is said that there are more than 70 stalls in total on the Krabi market.
+So there’s enough choice and variations in what to eat, drink and snack.
 The vibrant vibes and the delicious taste of the local Thai food is what this experience is all about.
-You mix with the local people and if you’re lucky you will even see a live singing show!
-Well, I’m not sure if you’re lucky, because it is not guaranteed that the singers have a good voice to listen to..
-Haha!
+You mix with the local people and will therefore get a real sense of what Thailand is about.

 The Krabi town walking market has lively vibes